 Every year, care homes across the country open their doors to the public for National Care Home Open Day, a fun and relaxed event that helps to showcase what goes on in the UK’s many fantastic care homes.

-This year’s event – on Friday 28th June – took the theme of ‘Celebrating Arts in Care’, and over 100 Care UK homes across the country opened their doors to celebrate the day in their unique way.
+In 2019, the event took the theme of ‘Celebrating Arts in Care’, and over 100 Care UK homes across the country opened their doors to celebrate the day in their unique way.
 Some even made a weekend of it with different artistic events taking place across three days.

 There’s a lot of creativity in Care UK care homes.
 Our teams support residents to express themselves through everything from painting to poetry writing, drama to music making.

 Care UK challenged all its homes to produce special artworks for Care Home Open Day, and these were exhibited throughout the homes.
 Each home went so much further too, with everything from pottery classes to professional acting performances – plus plenty of fun, games and delicious food and drink!

 In Suffolk, residents and friends of Cleves Place in Haverhill made the fun last all weekend, with music therapy on the Friday, arts and crafts and a flower arranging workshop on the Saturday, and a barbecue and art exhibition on Sunday.